edgedb/edgedb/docs/edgeql/statements/insert.rst

         INSERT <expression>
         [ "{" <link> := <insert-value-expr> [, ...]  "}" ]

-:eql:synopsis:`UNLESS CONFLICT [ ON <property> ]`
+:eql:synopsis:`UNLESS CONFLICT [ ON <property-expr> ]`
     :index: unless conflict

     Handler of conflicts.

     This clause allows to handle specific conflicts arising during execution of ``INSERT`` without producing an error.
-If the conflict arises due to exclusive constraints on the specified *property*, then instead of failing with an error the ``INSERT`` statement produces an empty set (or an alternative result).
+If the conflict arises due to exclusive constraints on the properties specified by *property-expr*, then instead of failing with an error the ``INSERT`` statement produces an empty set (or an alternative result).

+    The specified *property-expr* may be either a reference to a property (or link) or a tuple of references to properties (or links).

     A caveat, however, is that ``UNLESS CONFLICT`` will not prevent conflicts caused between multiple DML operations in the same